Wheel Warehouse's History

 Chris Granger left WW to become a jet pilot, but he kept the take-off business he helped create and eventually brought his brother-in-law Mike Yablonka into that business – Socal Wheels.
 In February 2011, Socal Wheels purchased Wheel Warehouse from Rob Cullen as he entered retirement.

 Enjoy some of the photos of the early days of Wheel Warehouse on this page.
-If you want to hear more of our history and our stories drop by and visit Chris, Mark, Brett, Devin, Max, Ralph, Jason, Fred, Christian or, of course, Rick who is now celebrating his 35th year at the World Famous Wheel Warehouse.
+If you want to hear more of our history and our stories drop by and visit Chris, Brett, Devin, Max, Ralph, Fred, Christian or, of course, Rick who is now celebrating his 38th year at the world famous Wheel Warehouse.